upmaru/memovee-tama/tmdb-movie-browsing/querying.md

   - **For fallback queries**: Remove movie titles and focus on concepts/themes only
   - Focus on the strongest keywords that describe the concept, theme, setting, or characteristics
   - **Example of WRONG approach**: For "movies that take place in someone's mind" → "movies set inside a character's mind, dream world, subconscious, or mental landscape (e.g., Inside Out, Inception, Eternal Sunshine of the Spotless Mind)"
-  - **Example of CORRECT approach**: For "movies that take place in someone's mind" → "mind subconscious dream world mental landscape"
+  - **Example of CORRECT approach**: For "movies that take place in someone's mind" → "in the mind subconscious dream world mental landscape"
   - **Example of CORRECT approach**: For "movies like Blade Runner" → Initial: "Blade Runner cyberpunk dystopian future noir", Fallback: "cyberpunk dystopian" (title removed)

 3. **Multi-Level Fallback Strategy for No Results**: